bonfire-networks/CommonsPub-Server/HACKING.md

 * `ActivityPub` - ActivityPub federation stack
 * `ActivityPubWeb` - Phoenix webapp / ActivityPub API for `ActivityPub`.

-MoodleNet and MoodleNetWeb are primarily maintained by @jjl with help from @kalouantonis.
+MoodleNet and MoodleNetWeb are primarily maintained by @jjl with help from @antoniskalou.

 ActivityPub and ActivityPubWeb are primarily maintained by @karenkonou.